-To promote an inclusive and respectful environment, inclusive leadership issues such as humility and empathy are paramount.
-Inclusion is not limited to visible diversity, but also encompasses the way we interact with each other on a daily basis.
+Inclusion is not just about visible diversity, but also about how we interact with each other on a daily basis.
 Don't assume that others share the same conditions as you.
 Leaders need to show humility by acknowledging their own biases and privileges, while showing empathy for experiences and perspectives that differ from those of others.

 Creating an inclusive environment requires open, proactive communication, where every employee feels encouraged to express their needs and concerns.
 Leaders have a responsibility to foster this climate of trust, where the courage to express oneself is valued and encouraged.
 By recognizing the value of every contribution and taking responsibility for creating such an environment, they can inspire others to participate actively.
 Here are some concrete examples of how this can be put into practice: